chickens2/pony-comic-generator/README.md

 	1. Mac users need to make sure there aren't any `.DS_Store` or `.trashes` files there.
 Use `rm backgrounds/.DS_Store` if you receive complaints about that file.
 	2. You can't put subfolders in the backgrounds directory or else the program poops its pants. 💩
 * Symlinks *do* work in the backgrounds folder.
 Please don't send in a PR containing symlinks.
+* Options for `shuffle_mode`:
+	* `0`: pony is procedurally-chosen from the username, except for the ones defined in the config file
+	* `1`: users without a defined pony will have their pony procedurally-chosen based a seed other than their username
+	* `2`: all users receive a procedurally-chosen pony
+* `closeup_zoom` affects both the characters and the background